Official Global Travel Advisories

-You cannot apply for a visa if you have already entered Japan as a tourist.
+You can’t apply for a business, work or student visa if you have already entered Japan as a tourist.

 Business travellers need a visa if they are to receive compensation in addition to their regular salary for work carried out while in Japan.

 Overstaying the 90-day, tourist visa-free limit or any other visa time limit is a criminal offence.
-If you overstay, you may be subject to fines, deportation and may be barred from re-entry to Japan.
+If you overstay, you may be subject to fines and deportation, and you may be barred from re-entry to Japan.

 Other entry requirements